-If you lived in Guyana instead of United States, you would:
+If you moved to Guyana from the United States, you would:

 MAKE 83.9% LESS MONEY EVERY YEAR